docker/docs/docker-store/byol.md

 * id: `390745e6-faba-11e6-bc64-92361f002671` (string, required) - The order item id.
 * product\_id: `bf8f7c15-0c3b-4dc5-b5b3-1595ba9b589e` (string, required) - The Store product id associated with the order item.
 * rate\_plan\_id: `85717ec8-6fcf-4fd9-9dbf-051af0ce1eb3` (string, required) - The Store rate plan id associated with the order item.
 * subscription\_start\_date: `2016-06-02T05:10:54Z` (string, optional) - An ISO-8601 timestamp representing the subscription start date.
-If not specified, the subscription will start at order fulfillment time.
+If not specified, the subscription starts at order fulfillment time.
 * subscription\_end\_date: `2019-06-02T05:10:54Z` (string, optional) - An ISO-8601 timestamp representing the subscription end date.
-If not specified, the subscription will end based on the plan duration period.
+If not specified, the subscription ends based on the plan duration period.
 * pricing\_components (array[PricingComponent], required) - One or more pricing components associated with the order item.
 * metadata (OrderItemMetadata, optional) - Any key/value strings given for this item in the order creation request.
 * product\_keys (array[ProductKey], optional) - Product keys associated with the order item.